amob/maketeofigure/README.md

 make a figure of teosinte points on elevation map of mexico

-altitude file from worldclim, tile 22 of 30 arc seconds data
+altitude file from worldclim, tile 22 of 30 arc seconds data, temperature and precip are same specifications but are "bioclim" data

 teosinte points from GRIN ## LIKELY, need to verify origin of points

-mexico file #NEED to verify orign.
-GADM?

 figurecode.r authored by AMO
 requires installation of several R packages. see code